Zurcher Kantonalbank Zurich Cantonalbank Has $580,000 Stock Holdings in ShockWave Medical, Inc. (NASDAQ:SWAV)

 Zurcher Kantonalbank Zurich Cantonalbank cut its holdings in ShockWave Medical, Inc. (NASDAQ:SWAV) by 6.3% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 3,055 shares of the company’s stock after selling 207 shares during the quarter.
 Zurcher Kantonalbank Zurich Cantonalbank’s holdings in ShockWave Medical were worth $580,000 at the end of the most recent quarter.

+Other institutional investors have also recently modified their holdings of the company.
+Fiera Capital Corp lifted its stake in shares of ShockWave Medical by 96.1% in the first quarter.
+Fiera Capital Corp now owns 340,506 shares of the company’s stock worth $44,354,000 after buying an additional 166,863 shares during the last quarter.
+Stifel Financial Corp lifted its stake in shares of ShockWave Medical by 3.9% in the first quarter.
+Stifel Financial Corp now owns 48,707 shares of the company’s stock worth $6,345,000 after buying an additional 1,835 shares during the last quarter.
+Dimensional Fund Advisors LP lifted its stake in shares of ShockWave Medical by 9.5% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 118,192 shares of the company’s stock worth $12,257,000 after buying an additional 10,214 shares during the last quarter.
+Alliancebernstein L.P. lifted its stake in shares of ShockWave Medical by 9.2% in the second quarter.
+Alliancebernstein L.P. now owns 41,589 shares of the company’s stock worth $7,891,000 after buying an additional 3,500 shares during the last quarter.
+Finally, Fisher Asset Management LLC acquired a new stake in shares of ShockWave Medical in the first quarter worth $7,237,000.
+Institutional investors and hedge funds own 88.96% of the company’s stock.

+A number of analysts have recently weighed in on SWAV shares.
+Canaccord Genuity boosted their price objective on shares of ShockWave Medical from $149.00 to $202.00 and gave the stock a “buy” rating in a research note on Tuesday, May 11th.
+Piper Sandler boosted their target price on shares of ShockWave Medical from $165.00 to $207.00 and gave the stock an “overweight” rating in a research report on Tuesday, June 15th.
+Wells Fargo & Company lowered shares of ShockWave Medical from an “overweight” rating to an “equal weight” rating and set a $189.00 target price on the stock. in a research report on Friday, June 18th.
+They noted that the move was a valuation call.
+Bank of America lowered shares of ShockWave Medical from a “buy” rating to a “neutral” rating and boosted their target price for the stock from $180.00 to $200.00 in a research report on Monday, July 12th.
+Finally, Morgan Stanley boosted their target price on shares of ShockWave Medical from $152.00 to $200.00 and gave the stock an “equal weight” rating in a research report on Tuesday, August 10th.
+Four research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and a consensus price target of $207.57.

+ShockWave Medical (NASDAQ:SWAV) last announced its quarterly earnings results on Monday, August 9th.
+The company reported ($0.01) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.40) by $0.39.
+The firm had revenue of $55.90 million for the quarter, compared to analyst estimates of $45.21 million.
+ShockWave Medical had a negative net margin of 40.60% and a negative return on equity of 24.14%.
+The business’s revenue for the quarter was up 442.7% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted ($0.56) EPS.
+As a group, sell-side analysts forecast that ShockWave Medical, Inc. will post -0.88 EPS for the current year.

-In related news, CFO Dan Puckett sold 2,500 shares of the company’s stock in a transaction dated Tuesday, June 1st.
+In other news, Director Laura Francis sold 2,700 shares of the business’s stock in a transaction on Monday, June 14th.
+The shares were sold at an average price of $186.01, for a total value of $502,227.00.
+Following the sale, the director now owns 2,701 shares in the company, valued at approximately $502,413.01.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Dan Puckett sold 2,500 shares of the business’s stock in a transaction on Tuesday, June 1st.
 The shares were sold at an average price of $178.66, for a total transaction of $446,650.00.
-Following the transaction, the chief financial officer now owns 46,129 shares in the company, valued at approximately $8,241,407.14.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, Director Laura Francis sold 2,700 shares of the company’s stock in a transaction dated Monday, June 14th.
-The stock was sold at an average price of $186.01, for a total transaction of $502,227.00.
-Following the transaction, the director now owns 2,701 shares in the company, valued at approximately $502,413.01.
+Following the completion of the sale, the chief financial officer now owns 46,129 shares in the company, valued at approximately $8,241,407.14.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 74,700 shares of company stock worth $13,886,957.
-15.30% of the stock is owned by corporate insiders.
+Insiders sold a total of 74,700 shares of company stock worth $13,886,957 in the last three months.
+Insiders own 15.30% of the company’s stock.

-A number of analysts have recently weighed in on SWAV shares.
-Morgan Stanley boosted their price objective on shares of ShockWave Medical from $152.00 to $200.00 and gave the stock an “equal weight” rating in a research note on Tuesday, August 10th.
-SVB Leerink boosted their price target on shares of ShockWave Medical from $208.00 to $220.00 and gave the company an “outperform” rating in a report on Tuesday, August 10th.
-Wells Fargo & Company lowered shares of ShockWave Medical from an “overweight” rating to an “equal weight” rating and set a $189.00 price target on the stock. in a report on Friday, June 18th.
-They noted that the move was a valuation call.
-Piper Sandler boosted their price target on shares of ShockWave Medical from $165.00 to $207.00 and gave the company an “overweight” rating in a report on Tuesday, June 15th.
-Finally, Canaccord Genuity boosted their price target on shares of ShockWave Medical from $149.00 to $202.00 and gave the company a “buy” rating in a report on Tuesday, May 11th.
-Four equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-ShockWave Medical presently has an average rating of “Buy” and an average price target of $207.57.

 ShockWave Medical Profile